 By Tacoma/Pierce County Habitat for Humanity in Fundraiser

 Suited forall ages and stages,this quest is made for athletes and fun-seekers of all ability levels.
+Our adventure race is perfect for families and/or groups of friends, and offers team-building opportunities for colleagues, sports teams, and youth groups.

-Teams need to stay together throughout the race and each team member should be visible in every submission unless otherwise noted.
+Teams need to stay together throughout the race and each team member should be visible in every submission, unless otherwise noted.

 Challenges are designed to push you out of your comfort zones and generate unforgettable experiences.
 The collection of challenges you will face fall into four categories: Physical, Skill, Find, and Fun.
 This variety ensures there is something for everyone, regardless of age or ability.

 Below are just a few examples of basic challenges.
 Keep in mind Beyond the Backyard will have its own custom-created experiences.
-So although these specific challenges will not be a part of your race experience, they are meant to give you a better understanding of the overall concept.
+So although these specific challenges will not be a part of your adventure race experience, they are meant to give you a better understanding of the overall concept.

 Group Sit And Stand Challenge | Physical